graemegowans/pxd/process_pxd.md

 adding rescheduled publications
 -------------------------------

 Publications that have been rescheduled need two entries in the list to ensure that they appear at the original and new dates.
-The new date will be in the procxed output, but the original date needs added back in.
-The this is added to the new\_pubs object using `bind_rows()`
+The new date will already be in the ProcXed output, but the original date needs added back in.
+The this is added to the new\_pubs object using `bind_rows()`.
+Remember to add a reason for delay in the synopsis.

 ``` r
 # Remember to add reason for delay in Synopsis